Arya Samaj: Practices

-Members celebrate Holi (the start of spring) and Diwali (a harvest festival and the victory of good over evil).

-Arya Samaj advocates a lacto-vegetarian diet and in particular, the eating of beef is prohibited.

-After a death, Arya Samajis will often conduct a havan and collect the ashes on the fourth day.

 Diwali

-Diwali is a very important day in Arya Samaj as Swami Dayanand died this day.
-A special havan is done for the same.
+Diwali is a very important day in Arya Samaj as Swami Dayanand died on this day.
+A special Havan is done for the same reason.

 The Arya Samaj version of the Hindu festival Diwali is typified by the celebration in Suriname.
 The festival celebrates the victory of good over evil.
 A vegetarian fast is kept.
 The Gayatri Mantra is recited while oil lamps are lit, in front of a fire altar lit with sandalwood.
-One Diya lamp, which is of larger size has two wicks crossed to produce four lights, one in each direction and is lit first.
+One Diya lamp, which is larger has two wicks crossed to produce four lights, one in each direction and is lit first.
 The smaller lamp has one wick.
 A lamp is kept in every room except the bathroom and restroom.
 More lamps can be lit, which can be placed arbitrarily in the yard, living room and so on.

 Holi

 Holi is celebrated as the conclusion of winter and the start of spring to sow the land and hope for a good harvest.
-This day is marked by colors and songs (Chautal).
+This day is marked by colours and songs (Chautal).
 It does not require specific prayer or fasting, however, some people keep a vegetarian fast on this day.
 The festivities do not associate Holi with a particular deity such as Vishnu or Shiva.
-The early Arya Samajist in 19th century Lahore adapted the festival to include prayers and havan but avoid the intoxication, and obscenities associated with traditional celebrations.
+The early Arya Samajist in 19th century Lahore adapted the festival to include prayers and Havan but avoid the intoxication, and obscenities associated with traditional celebrations.